 2) Reverse search

-You go to Google Images and upload your visual or enter the URL of an image you want to explore.
-Based on several factors, search engines will show the results closely related to those uploaded.
+Follow Google image search guidelines by going to Google Images and upload your visual or enter the URL of a ranking picture you want to explore.
+Based on several factors, search engines will show you relevant images closely related to those uploaded.

 3) Google Lens